DaveBenham/VenomModules/README.md

 * -128 - 128

 #### CV knob and input
-The bipolar CV input modulates the selected partial at a rate of 0.1V per partial.
-The input is attenuated and/or inverted by the CV knob.
+The bipolar CV input modulates the selected partial, adding or subtracting 1 partial for every 0.1 volt.
+The CV input is attenuated and/or inverted by the CV knob.
 The resultant partial is clamped to within the currently active Partial range.

+The Partial knob, CV knob, and CV input are all ignored if the IN input is patched (although the CV input can still modify the number of output channels).

 #### ROOT input
 Establishes the fundamental V/Oct value (1st partial)

+#### IN input
+If this port is patched, then the V/Oct input is quantized to the nearest harmonic or subharmonic partial relative to the ROOT input.
+The computation is clamped to within +/- 128 partials (+/- 7 octaves).
+The Partial knob, CV knob, and CV input are all ignored when quantizing IN input.

+#### OUT output
+The final computed partial is converted into a delta V/Oct and added to the ROOT to establish the final output V/Oct value.

+#### Bypass

+If HQ is bypassed, then the output is monophonic constant 0V.

 ## VCO
 ### Incomplete - Work in progress